 Eric Wolf, Europe and the People Without History

 Eric Wolf’s Europe & the People Without History (1982) is a foundational work for anthropology, history, and global studies.
 I read parts of Europe and the People Without History my first year of college for a seminar titled “Imperialism, Slavery, and Revolution” with Shanti Singham.
 I tackled the rest over the summer when I returned home to Montana.
 Eric Wolf made sense of the world.
 I remained a history major, but I eventually studied anthropology because of Europe and the People Without History.
-Wolf was my introduction to the question of What is Anthropology?
+Wolf was my first Introduction to Anthropology.

 Eric Wolf takes aim at portrayals of a world of relatively isolated peoples, such as Ruth Benedict’s Patterns of Culture.
 Wolf describes a world of interconnection.
 “The central assertion of this book is that the world of humankind constitutes a manifold, a totality of interconnected processes, and inquiries that disassemble this totality into bits and then fail to reassemble it falsify reality” (1982:3).

 Given this central assertion in the very first pages, it’s sad that sometimes this lesson seems lost, even on some who had Eric Wolf as a professor, like Napoleon Chagnon.
 Sad too is that contemporary anthropology textbooks need to relearn this lesson.
 This may be why people like Bill Gates were never exposed to this way of understanding the world.